 Creating a bootable USB drive is fairly easy.
-However, with most programs currently available, you can only add one ISO file.
+Most of the programs available now allow users to add one ISO file.
 With YUMI or Your Universal Multiboot Installer, you can create multiple bootable ISOs on a USB flash drive.
 Therefore, this will allow you to load several Linux distros on a single drive for testing.
-Let’s check out how we can create a multiboot USB for Windows using YUMI multiboot USB creator tool.
+Let’s check out how to create a multiboot USB for Windows using the YUMI multiboot USB creator tool.

-Steps to use YUMI to create multiboot USB
+Steps to use YUMI to create a multiboot USB

 Download YUMI Multiboot USB creator.
 There are two versions of YUMI to download — the legacy YUMI tool and YUMI UEFI.
-It’s worth noting that the UEFI version uses GRUB2 for both UEFI and BIOS booting.
-And only supports Fat32 format to boot.
+It’s worth noting that the UEFI version uses GRUB2 for both UEFI and BIOS booting and supports Fat32 format to boot.
 However, the BIOS mode can work even with a USB drive that is NTFS formatted.
 So download the version based on your BIOS settings.
-Of course, it would be a bonus if you know how to change the BIOS settings.
+Of course, it would be a bonus if you knew how to change the BIOS settings.

-Finally, follow the steps given below to create a multiboot USB for Windows using YUMI.
+Finally, follow the steps below to create a multiboot USB for Windows using YUMI.

 - Plug into your USB drive to your PC (preferably with more than 16GB storage).